Jump to section

 The emotion of disappointment.

-In 2020 we canceled too many weddings.
+Over the past few years, we canceled too many weddings.
 We deferred too many graduation parties.
-Too many birthday celebrations were virtual or drive-by.
-Too many holidays, like Thanksgiving, Rosh Hashanah, Christmas, Diwali, and so many more occasions were quiet, at-home affairs.
+Too many birthday celebrations with loved ones were virtual or drive-by.
+Too many holidays and many more occasions were quiet, at-home affairs.

-In other words, 2020 was a year marked by life’s disappointments.
+In other words, the past few years have been marked by great disappointment.
 And if there’s one thing we were all challenged by, it was learning how to deal with disappointment, emerge from it, and build resilience in its wake.

 Read on to learn about what disappointment is and the steps you can take to overcome life’s unmet expectations.